The Invention of Canned Food

-It was 1795 and the French army was desperate.
+It was 1795, and the French army was desperate for proper sustenance.

 Nicolas Appert, a Parisian confectioner, vintner, chef, brewer, and pickle maker, came up with a brilliant solution.
 He packed cooked foods into champagne bottles, plugged the tops with corks, wire and sealing wax, and then boiled the jars.
-He proudly showed off his work, jars variously filled with roast, partridges, raspberries, peas, beans, broth, and gravy.
+He proudly showed off his work; jars variously filled with roast, partridges, raspberries, peas, beans, broth, and gravy.
 The French military couldn’t have been more pleased.
 Appert was most pleased though.
 12,000 francs in that day was no modest sum, and the recognition of such an innovation would grant its inventor some serious clout.

-However, his breakthrough wasn’t perfect.
-It would be almost 50 years later that better jars would be made in the U.S. You see, Appert’s contraption was a tricky mix of cork, wire, and wax; it was too complex, too intricate.
-In 1858, Mason, a tinsmith from New Jersey patented a much simpler jar design, which used a zinc screw cap.
-The jars were transparent, an aqua blue color which made it easier for home owners to see the contents of their jars.
+However, his innovation wasn’t perfect.
+It would be another 50 years until better jars would be made in the U.S. You see, Appert’s contraption was a tricky mix of cork, wire, and wax; it was too complex, too intricate.
+In 1858, Mason — a tinsmith from New Jersey — patented a much simpler jar design, which used a zinc screw cap.
+The jars were transparent, an aqua blue color which made it easier for homeowners to see the contents of their jars.

 Table of Contents

-Canning describes the process of placing food in airtight containers and heating them to kill all the bacteria and drive out all the air, creating a vacuum seal.
-The vacuum prevents bacteria-laden air from getting back into the containers.
+Canning describes the process of placing food in airtight containers and heating them to kill all the bacteria.
+Creating a vacuum seal and removing all oxygen from inside the container makes it impossible for bacteria to live inside.
 The containers used in canning are airtight containers like mason jars and steel tin cans.

 Canning is so effective that the shelf life of canned goods typically ranges from one to five years.
 In fact, under the right circumstances, canned food can last much longer.
 In 1974, samples of canned food recovered from the wreck of the Bertrand, a steamboat that sank in the Missouri river in 1865, were tested by the National Food Processors Association.
 Although no one in their right mind would eat 109-year old food, there was not a trace of microbial growth and that the samples were deemed safe to eat.
 Technically.